Hugo6991/ant-design-test/README.md

 ### Goal

 - Setup ant-design environment
 - Cuztomize dashboard

+### Layout

+Choose your prefererce on [ant-design layout](https://ant.design/components/layout)

 ### To do

-- learn how to change layout
+- learn how to change layout, import data
+- create multiple pages
 - How to integrate data